-With the open-source NativeScript command-line interface and an IDE or text editor of your choice, you can create, develop, store and build your apps entirely locally, free of charge and anonymously.
+With the open-source NativeScript command-line interface and an IDE or text editor of your choice, you can create, develop, store, and build your apps locally, free of charge and anonymously.
 Let’s look at how to set up the CLI for development.

 The NativeScript CLI is built on Node.js, and as such you need to have Node.js installed to use NativeScript.

-You can check whether you have Node.js set up by opening a terminal or command prompt on your development machine and executing
+You can check whether you have Node.js set up by opening a terminal or command prompt and executing

 node --version.
-If you get an error, head to https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution for your development machine.
+If you get an error, head to https://nodejs.org/ and download and install the latest “LTS” (long-term support) distribution and restart your terminal or command prompt.

 - If you’re on macOS and use Homebrew, you can alternatively install the Node.js LTS release by running

-brew update, to download the latest available updates and then
+brew update(to download the latest updates) and then

 brew install node@6in your terminal.